-This is Element #35 from my book, Elements of Poker.
+This is element #35 from Elements of Poker.
+(Now available in audiobook)

 35. The Rating Game

 We have been designed by natural selection to overrate ourselves at poker.
 It all started with sex.
 Gal attracts guy.
 Guy attracts gal.
 Genetically speaking, this arrangement works, so nature favors the genes that rate to get us a date.